Back to Alpha Micro Pageant of Models | Alpha Micro Phun Machine @ Floodgap Retrobits

 AMPM: Alpha Micro AM-1200 Series

 If the AM-1000 was Alpha Micro's Commodore 64, then the AM-1200 series was its Commodore 64C: essentially the same unit, but with improved engineering and a more refined design.
-Chief amongst its evolutions was better firmware, a 68010 CPU (but see below) and mercifully a proper SASI implementation, but it still retained the same form factor along with the similar overall feel and performance of its parent to function as a nearly exact replacement.
+Chief amongst its evolutions was better firmware and mercifully a proper SASI implementation, but it still retained the same form factor along with the similar overall feel and performance of its parent to function as a nearly exact replacement.
 You might consider opening the AM-1000 page in a separate tab and flipping back and forth for an informative comparison.

 Pictures